BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

 * First, we identified the structure of the UBX protocol.
     ![image](https://user-images.githubusercontent.com/91944211/145886738-35bb2e9d-0fc5-4339-9ebb-55ecbc9007c7.png)
 * It was difficult to generate and send packets directly because they had to receive input through the GPS module.
-* Therefore, a purging module was manufactured to mutate the input GPS value.
+* Therefore, a fuzzing module was manufactured to mutate the input GPS value.

     mutation code
     ```